liviubalan/liviubalan.com-vagrant-ubuntu/README.md

 # liviubalan.com-vagrant-ubuntu

+Hello,

-Vagrant configuration and provision shell scripts for [www.liviubalan.com](http://www.liviubalan.com/), based on Ubuntu Server.
+I'm [Liviu Balan](http://www.liviubalan.com/) and here are the Vagrant configuration and provision shell scripts for [www.liviubalan.com](http://www.liviubalan.com/), based on Ubuntu Server.

 ## Requirements
 In order to run this project on your machine you have to install the following packages: